-There are currently no specific recommendations for parental or peer influence on children/young people’s sports participation or physical activity, although a number of studies have shown a relationship between parent and childhood activity (Trost et al. 2003).
+There are currently no specific recommendations for parental or peer influence on children/young people’s sports participation or physical activity, although many studies have shown a relationship between parent and childhood activity (Trost et al. 2003).

 The UK-wide Chief Medical Officers’ guidelines for physical activity for parents/adults, recommend that over a week, activity should add up to at least 150 minutes (2½ hours) of moderate intensity activity.
 This should be completed in bouts of 10 minutes or more, or to do 30 minutes on at least 5 days a week.

-Three nationally representative data sources were used by the Research Work Group to assign a family and peer influence grade.
+One nationally representative data source was used by the Research Work Group to assign a family and peer grade.

 The National Survey for Wales collected data on over 10,000